 - It improves hemoglobin level and helps in better absorption of iron due to vitamin c.

 - Triphala with antioxidant properties inhibits LDL glycation and oxidation and prevents diabetic and cardiovascular complications.

-Triphala is boon for digestive system.
-It keeps digestive tract healthy, improves liver and gallbladder function.
+Triphala is boon for the digestive system.
+It keeps digestive tract healthy, improves the liver and gallbladder function.
 It draws toxins from the colon and promotes toning, rejuvenation, and the passage of stool.
 It is not a strong purgative but is a gentle and mild laxative.
 The best thing is that it is not habit forming.
 Triphala helps in ulcers, inflammations, hemorrhoids and piles.

 Trifala strengthens lungs.
 It removes congestion and phlegm.
-Its intake gives relief in seasonal allergies such as watery eyes, sneezing, coughing etc. Triphala removes toxins from blood and helps in various skin disorders such as eczema, boils, etc. It is great herbal mix for eyes both internally and externally.
+Its intake gives relief in seasonal allergies such as watery eyes, sneezing, coughing, etc. Triphala removes toxins from blood and helps in various skin disorders such as eczema, boils, etc. It is great herbal mix for the eyes both internally and externally.
 It boosts immunity and hemoglobin level.

 Triphala churna has various medicinal uses.
 Some of them are as follows.